 This entry was posted by Bob Pullen on Thursday, November 25th, 2010 at 11:40 am and is tagged with acs:law, copyright, davenport lyons, filesharing, legal and is posted in the category Customer Service, Security.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 Here at Plusnet we're always trying to use clever open source things to make our lives easier.
 Sometimes we write our own and make other people's lives easier too!

 We're a Yorkshire-based provider selling broadband and phone services to homes and businesses throughout the UK.
 Winner of the ISPA 2010 'Best Consumer Customer Service ISP' Award, we're proud to offer the UK's best value standalone broadband.